donl0/FilmBotRemake/README.md

 '🔥 Popular' button contains films that admin will add from admin model.

-Every text in bot you can change with Messages from admin panel.
+Every text in bot you can change with Messages from admin panel(Messages have their own id).

 To start bot you should run 2 commadns(you can do this from 2 consoles). pytohn manage.py runserver